cloudpro-dev/quarkus-cqrs/README.md

 Perform a login using the `Log in` link in the top-right with a username of `admin` and password of `butler`.

 The `LoadTestJob` will perform the load test for the project.

-#### Jenkins agents
-The master node will orchestrate the tests, and the slave nodes will perform the actual load test requests.

-The master and slave node labels are defined in the `Jenkinsfile`.

 ### Kubernetes